Networking: face-to-face and online

 Follow us on twitter @UniBradCareers

-Twitter is a social networking site which allows you to post and view 140-character messages, called tweets, to those you connect with.
+Twitter is a social networking site which allows you to post and view messages of up to 280 characters, called tweets, to those you connect with.
 You don’t have to tweet yourself, as you can just follow to begin with.

 How can Twitter help me in my job hunt?

 - Twitter is widely used by businesses and potential employers.
 It is frequently used to advertise opportunities, promote events and competitions, and communicate with potential applicants.